Long-range Fractional Processes in FinanceOrganized by École polytechnique - Palaiseau

 Speakers (first speakers): Thierry Kirat (University Paris-Dauphine), Frédéric Marty (University of Nice), Dina Waked (Sciences-Po Paris)

-What are the origins, developments and relevance today of law and economics?
-What role do they play within the field of economics?
-The aim of the conference is to put the discipline –established in the 1920s around the ideas of John Commons – into historical perspective.
+What are the origins, developments and relevance of “law and economics”?
+What role does it play today within the field of economics?
+The aim of the conference is to put the discipline – established in the 1920s around the ideas of John Commons – into historical perspective.

 How did the field develop from an institutional analysis of law to an economic analysis?
-How did the “second" law and economics establish itself?
-Particular attention will be given to the convergence of the rules of public policy towards private standards.
+Special focus will be placed on the convergence of the rules of public policy towards private standards.

 What’s Happening on World Energy Markets?New York